Just Checking: Information Seeking, Trust and AI

 - Maintaining critical distance despite conversational design.
 Actively remind yourself that conversational flow doesn’t imply understanding, and that a friendly tone isn’t a proxy for accuracy.

-At a systemic level, if AI systems increasingly mediate access to information, performance disparities across languages, topics and cultural contexts create equity concerns that can’t be solved by better design or user education alone.
+If AI systems increasingly mediate access to information, performance disparities across languages, topics and cultural contexts create equity concerns that can’t be solved by better design or user education alone.

 Governance frameworks need to address: